adambard/learnxinyminutes-docs/scala.html.markdown

   scala>

   This is the so called REPL.
 You can run commands in the REPL.
-Let do just that:
+Let's do just that:
 */

 println(10) // prints the integer 10